CREATE LOCAL UNIT RECOVERY STATUS FUND

 The bill would require that the commission’s corrective action plan address all of the following conditions:

 · The commission will not offer or provide a retirement benefit other than a health care stipend to its employees hired after the commission approves the corrective action plan.
-(Health care stipend would mean a fixed amount paid to a former employee on an ongoing basis to be applied toward a health care premium.
-It would not be considered a “retirement health benefit” as that term is defined and used in the bill and the act.)
+(Health care stipend would mean a fixed amount paid to a former employee on an ongoing basis either to pay for medical care or to offset the cost of a retirement health benefit.
+A health care stipend would not be considered a retirement health benefit under the act.)

-· The commission will make its annual required contributions to the retirement health benefit component of a retirement system using measures that ensure sustainability, as determined by the state treasurer.
+· The commission will make its actuarially determined contributions to the retirement health benefit component of a retirement system using measures that ensure sustainability, as determined by the state treasurer.

 · The Municipal Stability Board determines that the corrective action plan has a reasonable likelihood that one of the following will apply, as applicable: